bsilverthorn/maccarone/README.md

 FAQs
 ----

+### It needs my OpenAI API key?

+Maccarone prompts GPT-4 to write code.
+It will make OpenAI API calls using your key and you **will be charged** by OpenAI.

+API calls are made every time Maccarone preprocesses a source file for the first time: when you use `enable()` and run your program, or you run `maccarone` explicitly, after changing a module that contains `#<<maccarone snippets>>`.

+The number of tokens consumed is proportional to the size of your completed source code.
+You cannot predict that number in advance.
+A small source module might cost $0.01–0.10 to preprocess.

 ### What prevents my programs from behaving differently every time I recompile?

 The strength of your faith in GPT-4.